WHEN THE RIGHT ANSWER AT THE WRONG TIME IS THE WRONG ANSWER: Understanding Readiness, Pacing, and Timing in Mediation, Negotiation & Collaborative Law

 Friday November 1, 2019 | Ingleside Hotel, Pewaukee, WI

 While some cases reach impasse based on a disagreement about substance, many fall apart because of a breakdown in the process.
-This Annual Meeting will focus on effective and efficient preparation, negotiating the process and potential sources of resistance and customized techniques to break impasses.
+This Annual Symposium will focus on effective and efficient preparation, negotiating the process and potential sources of resistance and customized techniques to break impasses.

 Nina Meierding has assisted in the resolution of over 4,000 disputes and has conducted training throughout the world, including Canada, Sweden, Ireland, England, Scotland, the Netherlands, New Zealand, and India.
 She has consulted and trained many groups – including court systems, corporations, medical agencies, governmental agencies, school districts, small and large business entities, and individuals in the areas of conflict resolution, cross cultural issues, management skills, and negotiation skills.

 Nina served as a special education mediator for the California State Department of Education and was the mediation partner and trainer for the Wisconsin Special Education System (WSEMS) from 2006 – 2017.

 Nina will draw from research in the field and her experience as a family law advocate, a mediator in over 4,000 cases, and as a trainer for almost 30 years.
 Come prepared to learn practical, usable skills that are applicable to advocacy, collaboration, or mediation cases.

 - The four stages in negotiating and navigating a case

 - Different types of readiness levels: process, substance, psychological